 So if Instagram is not yet a key player in your social media marketing strategy it might be time to rethink your game plan.
 And I’m going to help you do that.

 Step 1: Create your Instagram account

 The first step in creating an Instagram marketing strategy for your business is learning how the social media platform works by using it yourself.
-So get out your phone and download the app from iTunes, Google Play or the Windows Phone Store.
+So get out your phone and download the app from App store, Google Play, or the Windows Phone Store.